nz-social-investment-agency/sia_analytical_processes/output/statistical_guidelines.md

 means income_band region / tukey;
 run;
 ```
-7.	**Cross-validation or bootstrap** validation should be used when assessing overall value or fit of important models or for choosing between predictive model types.
-Bootstrap for effect sizes when its important and / or there’s doubt about the assumptions behind the standard estimates.
+7.	**Cross-validation or bootstrap** validation should be used when assessing overall value, fit of important models or for choosing between predictive model types.
+Bootstrap for effect sizes when its important and / or there is doubt about the assumptions behind the standard estimates.
 8.	**Avoid stepwise regression** as it can encounter problems with collinearity and produce coefficients with magnitudes that are biased upwards.
 Use lasso, ridge regression, or the generalised form of the two; elastic net regularization.
 This should help reduce the number of explanatory variables or to deal with collinearity.
 Use the `glmnet` function in R or the `glmselect` procedure in SAS.
 9. Complex surveys should generally be analysed with **survey-specific methods** such as the `survey` package in R or the `surveyselect`, `surveymeans`, `surveyfreq`, `surveylogistic`, `surveyreg`, `surveyphreg` procedures in SAS.
 A set of examples is shown below for R and SAS.